ErgiLiv/4CBLW00-20-Group-34/README.md

    - burglaries_lag_12 - The value from 12 months ago (year‐ago comparison).

 - Rolling statistics (aggregated measures over a window):
-   - burglaries_rollmean_3 - The 3‑month rolling mean of burglaries, which smooths short‐term fluctuations.
+   - burglaries_rollmean_3 - The previous 3‑month rolling average of burglaries, which smooths short‐term fluctuations.
-   - burglaries_rollmean_6 - The 6‑month rolling average of burglaries.
+   - burglaries_rollmean_6 - The previous 6‑month rolling average of burglaries.
-   - burglaries_rollmean_12 - The 12‑month (yearly) rolling average.
+   - burglaries_rollmean_12 - The previous 12‑month (yearly) rolling average.
-   - burglaries_rollstd_3 - The rolling standard deviation over 3 months, used to capture short‐term variability.
+   - burglaries_rollstd_3 - The rolling standard deviation over 3 previous months, used to capture short‐term variability.
-   - burglaries_rollstd_6 - The 6‑month rolling standard deviation of burglary counts.
+   - burglaries_rollstd_6 - The previous 6‑month rolling standard deviation of burglary counts.
-   - burglaries_rollstd_12 - The 12‑month rolling standard deviation, summarizing annual variability.
+   - burglaries_rollstd_12 - The previous 12‑month rolling standard deviation, summarizing annual variability.

-- Trend indicators:
-   - trend_3m - Measures the short-term trend by comparing the 3‑month rolling mean with the value 3 months ago.
-   - trend_6m - The medium-term trend using the 6‑month rolling average against the corresponding lag.
-   - trend_12m - The long-term trend by comparing the 12‑month rolling mean to the burglary count from 12 months ago.
-   - yoy_change - The year-over-year change in burglaries (current value minus the value 12 months earlier).

 - Socio-economic indicators:
    - population - The ward population taken from the ward population dataset.
-   - burglary_rate - A derived rate (burglaries per 1,000 people), calculated from the burglary count and ward population.
    - imd_score - The Index of Multiple Deprivation score reflects socioeconomic deprivation at ward level.
    - income_score - A measure of income deprivation (often given as a rate).
    - employment_score - Reflects the level of employment deprivation.